-Legal and Summary of obligations Relevance other requirements Indigenous settlement).
+Legal and other requirements Summary of obligations Relevance Indigenous settlement).
 It is an offence under this Act to wilfully and knowingly damage or destroy items of heritage value.
 It instructs not to demolish, damage, move or develop around any place, building, work, relic, moveable object, precinct or land that is the subject of an interim heritage order or listing on the State Heritage Register or heritage listing in a Local Environmental Plan without approval.
 Wilderness Act 1987 (NSW) This Act provides for the permanent protection and proper management of wilderness areas and promotes the education of the public in the appreciation, protection and management of wilderness.
 The Act and associated Regulations provide a mechanism for the identification and declaration of wilderness areas.
 No relevance.
 The works are not within or immediately adjacent to a declared wilderness area.
 Plantations and Reafforestation Act 1999 (NSW) This Act is intended to facilitate the reforestation of land and development of timber plantations.
 It provides codified environmental standards together with a streamlined integrated scheme for the establishment, management and harvesting of timber and other forest plantation products.
 No relevance.
 The work under this contract is not located within or adjacent to reforested or plantation forest land.
-Australian This Act repealed the Australian Heritage No relevance.
-Heritage Council (Consequential & Transitional Provisions) Act 2003 (Cth) Commission Act 1975 (Cth).
+Australian Heritage Council (Consequential & Transitional Provisions) Act 2003 (Cth) Australian Heritage Council Act 2003 (Cth) This Act repealed the Australian Heritage Commission Act 1975 (Cth).
 It establishes the Australian Heritage Council.
 The Council is required to identify places to be included in the National Estate and to maintain a Register of the National Estate of places.
+No relevance.
 There are no locations listed on the Register of the National Estate of places.
-Australian Heritage Council Act 2003 (Cth) Aboriginal and This Act provides for the preservation and Low relevance.
-Torres Strait Islander Heritage Protection Act 1984 (Cth) protection from injury or desecration of areas and objects of particular significance to Indigenous peoples.
+Aboriginal and Torres Strait Islander Heritage Protection Act 1984 (Cth) This Act provides for the preservation and protection from injury or desecration of areas and objects of particular significance to Indigenous peoples.
 Areas and objects can be protected by Ministerial Declaration and it is then an offence to contravene such a declaration.
+Low relevance.
 It is unlikely that Aboriginal artefacts will be discovered within the construction area.
 The only relevance would be if previously unknown artefacts were discovered during construction.